It might well be one of the hardest decisions of your life…

 If you believe your relationship, minus the affair, is worth fighting for then re-building your marriage might be the solution for you.
 If you are both open to the possibility of learning and growing from this then you might be able to work things out together.

-Both the cheating partner and the betrayed partner must be willing to put things behind them and willing to forgive and learn.
+Both the cheating partner and the betrayed partner must be willing to put things behind them and willing to forgive and learn to have a healthy life after infidelity.

 Rebuilding a marriage consists of three steps: